 It's a little easier to win with unlimited re-deal... but it also depends on whether cards are dealt one or three at a time.

 Anyway, Canfield is another interesting variation compared to the familiar Klondike, which deserves a chance to be played.
 It's easy enough to master and the addition of a Reserve pile brings an extra level of pondering.
-Try Canfield Solitaire online if you want to tackle a new patience card game.
+Try Canfield Solitaire or Canfield Turn Three online if you want to tackle a new patience card game.

-As usual with Solitaire-Play, it's a responsive solitaire game.
-You can play it for free with phone, tablet or desktop!
+As usual with Solitaire-Play, these are responsive solitaire games.
+You can play them for free with phone, tablet or desktop!